A-Z Artist Index Compilations Record Labels Media

 The Beat Boys were Gary Moore's first (schoolboy) band.
 Gary Moore was a naturally gifted guitar player.
 His playing ability and dedication to the instrument was well known to his schoolfriends and playmates in the area of East Belfast where he grew up.
 Though naturally left handed, he learned to play in the conventional right-handed manner.
 Legend has it that when given his first guitar he could play "Wonderful Land" by the Shadows instantly.
 Gary's father Bobby Moore was a promoter and he encouraged his son's musical inclinations.

 After the Beat Boys, Gary and Bill played together in various bands on-and-off for about 4-5 years before Bill pursued his studies at Queens University and Gary followed his musical career.
 One of these bands was The Spartans who'd entered a talent contest in Bangor.
 Bill persuaded Gary to join them temporarily in order to improve their chances of winning.
 During the heats, the band changed lineup and became The Barons.
-Lead singer Peter McClelland had very good stage presence and drove the girls wild.
+Lead singer Peter McClelland had very good stage presence and reputedly drove the girls wild.
 They made it to the final but lost out to lesser competition when their equipment let them down.
 This event was filmed for TV, which suggests footage of Gary with The Barons is out there somewhere.

-Other players included Alan Moffett (or Moffat), drummer for The Spartans, and the unnamed drummers in the photos on this page (why is it always the drummer's name that's most likely to be forgotten?!)
-If they or anyone else connected with these bands is reading this, please get in touch.
+Other players included Alan Moffett (or Moffat), drummer for The Spartans, and the unnamed drummer(s) in the photographs on this page (why it is always the drummer's name thats most likely to be forgotten?!).
+If they or anyone else out there connected with these bands is reading this, please get in touch.

 The Barons ca 1965/66.
 From the front: unknown drummer (kneeling),